 Why rainforest soils are generally poor for agriculture

-SOILS and NUTRIENT CYCLING IN THE RAINFOREST
+SOILS AND NUTRIENT CYCLING IN THE RAINFOREST

 SOIL COMPOSITION